blackberry/blackberry.github.com/indexDefault.md

 * [WebWorks](http://github.com/blackberry/WebWorks) - The runtime for the BlackBerry OS Platform.
 * [WebWorks-TabletOS](http://github.com/blackberry/WebWorks-TabletOS) - The runtime for the QNX-based BlackBerry Tablet OS Platform.
 * [WebWorks-API-Docs](https://github.com/blackberry/WebWorks-API-Docs) - The official API documentation.
-* [WebWorks-Samples](https://github.com/blackberry/WebWorks-Samples) - RIM and Community-provided samples for WebWorks.
+* [WebWorks-Samples](https://github.com/blackberry/WebWorks-Samples) - BlackBerry and Community-provided samples for WebWorks.
 * [bbUI.js](https://github.com/blackberry/bbUI.js) - BlackBerry UI Look and Feel JavaScript toolkit for WebWorks.
-* [WebWorks-Community-APIs](http://github.com/blackberry/WebWorks-Community-APIs) - New APIs, contributed by RIM and the Community, that could be considered for move to the official APIs.
+* [WebWorks-Community-APIs](http://github.com/blackberry/WebWorks-Community-APIs) - New APIs, contributed by BlackBerry and the Community, that could be considered for move to the official APIs.

 ### Ripple Emulator